r100-stack/Flutter-Live-Coding-6-Dog-Breeds-App/README.md

 # Dog Breeds App

-Get information on all dog breeds.
+Get information on all official dog breeds.

 <a href="https://youtu.be/tC3-TtMlg9M" target="_blank">Live Coding Video on YouTube</a>